scholtz/arc-1400/projects/arc-1400/docs/ARC-88.md

 ### 3.4 Semantics

+- Initial owner is deployer unless overridden via `arc88_initialize_owner` in creation group.
 - `arc88_transfer_ownership` MUST fail if caller != current owner OR `new_owner` is zero.
 - `arc88_renounce_ownership` MUST fail if caller != current owner.
 Sets owner to zero.
-- `arc88_initialize_owner` MUST fail unless current owner is zero.
-After success, future initialize calls MUST fail.
+- `arc88_initialize_owner` MUST fail if owner already set (including implicit default).
+Only valid before any transfer/renounce and prior to first use, practically restricted to creation group for deterministic indexing.
 - `arc88_is_owner` returns 1 only if owner != zero AND query == stored owner.
 - Once renounced (owner zero) privileged methods relying on ownership MUST become permanently inaccessible unless contract defines an alternate revival extension (non-standard).